Common symptoms and complaints that may indicate the need for euphoric essential oil therapy, include:

-Ylang Ylang (Canaga odorata) - #1 oil for balancing the nervous system.
+Ylang Ylang (Canaga odorata) - #1 oil for balancing the nervous tension

-Grapefruit (Citrus paradisi) - Stimulates feelings of euphoria.
+Grapefruit (Citrus paradisi) - Can stimulates feelings of euphoria

-Lavender (Lavandula anguvstifolia) - Helps you shift mind states and mental attitudes.
+Lavender (Lavandula anguvstifolia) - Helps you relax and shift mind states and mental attitudes

 A study on, ‘Effect of lavender oil on motor function and dopamine receptor expression,’ showed significant increase in dopamine levels.